 Robert Koch Institute (RKI)

 One of the main responsibilities of the Robert Koch institute is to detect, prevent and control the spread of infectious diseases in the population.
-For this purpose, the RKI has established a traditional surveillance system, collecting lab confirmed cases for around 80 infectious diseases as well as several syndromic surveillance systems using data from e.g. emergency departments and general practitioners.
+For this purpose, the RKI has established a traditional surveillance system, collecting lab confirmed cases for around 80 infectious diseases as well as several syndromic surveillance systems using data from, e.g., emergency departments and general practitioners.
 An automated outbreak detection system, utilizing this data, is in use for early detection of infectious disease outbreaks.

 While assessing more and more external data sources to improve RKI’s mandate to support outbreak detection through a Syndromic Surveillance System, a strategy for a comprehensive exhaustion of the full information content is under development.